One-time password: Characteristics

 The most important advantage addressed by OTPs is that, in contrast to static passwords, they are not vulnerable to replay attacks.
 This means that a potential intruder who manages to record an OTP that was already used to log into a service or to conduct a transaction will not be able to use it, since it will no longer be valid.
 A second major advantage is that a user who uses the same (or similar) password for multiple systems, is not made vulnerable on all of them, if the password for one of these is gained by an attacker.
 A number of OTP systems also aim to ensure that a session cannot easily be intercepted or impersonated without knowledge of unpredictable data created during the previous session, thus reducing the attack surface further.

 There are also different ways to make the user aware of the next OTP to use.
 Some systems use special electronic security tokens that the user carries and that generate OTPs and show them using a small display.
 Other systems consist of software that runs on the user's mobile phone.
 Yet other systems generate OTPs on the server-side and send them to the user using an out-of-band channel such as SMS messaging.
 Finally, in some systems, OTPs are printed on paper that the user is required to carry.

-In some mathematical algorithm schemes, it is possible for the user to provide the server with a static key for use as an encryption key, by only sending a one-time password.
+A one-time password is the only communication required in some cryptographic schemes for a user to safely send a static encryption key to a server.
+This lowers the possibility of interception by enabling the server to determine or unlock the static key without the user having to send it directly.
+An illustration of this method is the Encrypted One-Time Pad (EOTP) system, which shows how a one-time password can enable safe key transfer across an unprotected channel.